walwalwalides/Chedly/Chedly_Mobile/README.md

 ![](Chedly_Mobile.png)

-`ChedlyQuiz_Mobile` is a Android App for Management Bird vocalization.
+`ChedlyQuiz_Mobile` is a Android App for Management Animal vocalization.

 **Authors:**  *WalWalWalides*